 By then a student ID was just like a travel pass: with that, you could board the underground trains, the buses or call taxis – no one would ask you to pay the fare.
 Ordinary citizens were all willing to help.

-On the evening of June 3, while the radio and tv news kept urging people to stay away from the square, some students in the campuses tried to organise larger crowds to block the military convoy and join the protesters in the square.
-When I heard the troops marched towards the CBD from Pingguoyuan (苹果园) and Bajiaocun (八角村) in the west, I decided to go to take a look with few friends.
+On the evening of June 3, while the radio and tv news kept urging people to stay away from the square, some students on the campuses tried to organise larger crowds to block the military convoy and join the protesters in the square.
+When I heard the troops marched towards the CBD from Pingguoyuan (苹果园) and Bajiaocun (八角村) in the west, I decided to go to take a look with a few friends.
 On the way, we noticed damaged military vehicles, as well as civilian cars.
 Some of the protesters behaved like thugs who would smash any vehicles on the road.
 I saw the front window of a car was broken and the driver jumped out to shout angrily at the protesters: “Hi, this is my own car, not the military vehicle, can’t you see it?”

 The military vehicles passing the overhead bridge in Xidan in early June 1989